Type of Organization

 As an organization, the Black Sorcerers are divided into three ranks differentiated by the color of their robes.

 The lowest rank within this group are the Acolytes.
 They wear pure white robes without hoods and make up the bulk of the organization.
 The acolytes do the footwork required by their masters such as delivering messages, transporting packages, cleaning, cooking, and other mundane tasks.
 The acolytes are mostly young men and women who wish to study magic.
 All must completely shave their heads as a symbolic gesture - they are, in essence, shedding their sexuality and identity.
-In addition, when a servant first joins, he or she must endure one year of absolute silence to teach humility and patience.
+In addition, during their first year, acolytes are expected to maintain silence, never speaking unless ordered to.
+This is to teach them humility and patience.

 After several years of faithful service, an acolyte who has shown great promise is promoted to the rank of Apprentice.
 These individuals wear grey robes with hoods and black trim.
 For each year of service, their robes are adorned with an additional line of trim.
 This denotes a system of rank within the grey robed apprentices.
 The apprentices are trained in a variety of areas.
 Some operate as field agents forming a large network of information gatherers that fuel the plotting and secretive meetings of the Black Sorcerers.
 Others apprentices study a combination of battle skill, stealth and magic.
 These specially trained individuals serve as guards and assassins.
 Apprentices are often called upon to teach the younger acolytes in class-like settings.
 Each black robed master will have at least one or two apprentices that serve him or her directly.